Last updated on October 29th, 2021 at 12:11 pm

 A tablet, a Kindle or a good book for very long journeys

 Nowadays, when you travel by bus or plane, you are usually offered entertainment.
 However, you should always have an alternative ready.
-Anyone who has already traveled by bus in Colombia will appreciate a good book.
+Anyone who has already traveled by bus in Colombia will appreciate a good book or a Kindle.

 A travel pillow